Athletics - Pirates Prediction, Odds, Pick, How To Watch

-The Pittsburgh Pirates took game one of the series with the Oakland Athletics and will be looking to bring their winning streak to seven games today.
+It is game three of the series between the Oakland Athletics and the Pittsburgh Pirates.
 It's time to continue our MLB odds series with an Athletics-Pirates prediction, pick, and how to watch.

-The Athletics come into this game after their 15th straight loss on the road.
-They took the early 3-0 lead in the game, but the Pirates scored three in the six to take a one-run lead.
-The Athelietcs tied it up in the eighth, but a sacrifice fly would give the Pirates a lead they would not surrender in the bottom of the inning.
-The Athletics have now just won two of their last 18 games, sitting with a 12-50 record on the season.

-Meanwhile, the Pirates come in riding a six-game win streak, including a sweep of the Cardinals over the weekend.
-They are 32-27 on the season and are in first place in the NL Central.
+Last night the Athletics snapped a 15-game road losing streak as Jace Peterson homered twice in the victory.
+It seemed like the Athletics were well on their way to joining the 2021 Orioles and Diamondbacks for 20+ game road losing streaks until a wonderful performance last night.
+The Pirates had taken the early lead on a Jack Suwinski fielders choice and an error, as it seemed like the A's were heading to another loss.
+Shea Langeliers answered in the top of the second though with a bomb to center field to tie the game.
+The sixth inning is when things broke open though.
+Tied at two going into the top of the sixth, the Athletics scored three runs on four hits and an error to give them a 5-2 lead.
+Peterson would hit home runs in the eighth and ninth innings to give the Athletics the win.
+Now the rubber match of the three-game series is on tap for this afternoon.

 Here are the Athletics-Pirates MLB odds, courtesy of FanDuel.